 Understanding the costs of weight loss surgery is an essential step in preparing to decide whether the gastric sleeve is right for you.
 The overall cost of gastric sleeve surgery will depend on the location that the operation is being administered, whether you have insurance, and have the bariatric coverage, and which surgeon you choose.

-Gastric sleeve surgery is a bariatric procedure that removes a portion of the stomach in order to promote weight loss in patients.
-Patient experience rapid weight loss and feel less hungry after their procedure.
+Gastric sleeve surgery is a bariatric procedure that removes a portion of the stomach to promote weight loss in patients.
+Patient experience rapid weight loss and feel less hungry after their system.
 This is because the stomach is smaller and the portion of the stomach that produces the hunger hormone, Ghrelin, is removed during surgery.
-Gastric sleeve also is safer than other weight loss treatment with less risk of infection and other serious complications post-op.
+The gastric sleeve also is safer than other weight loss treatment with less risk of infection and other serious complications post-op.